Odeneho-Calculus/kalxjs/docs/api/state.md

 ### Options

-- `state` - Object containing the initial state
+- `state` - Object containing the initial state (will be made reactive)
 - `mutations` - Object with mutation functions to change state
 - `actions` - Object with action functions for async operations
-- `getters` - Object with getter functions for derived state

 ### Returns